induktio/thinker/Details.md

 If a base might riot on the next turn due to population increase or already has too many drones, it will be highlighted with a red label.
 This is not always entirely accurate due to the complexity of psych calculations.

+When a base has been nerve stapled, the remaining turns for the staple effect are shown near the base resource window.
+Previously this value was not shown in the user interface.

 Whenever the player instructs a former to build an improvement that replaces any other item in the tile, the game will display a warning dialog.
 This dialog can be skipped by toggling the option here (warn_on_former_replace).

 When building or capturing a new base, the mod will automatically copy the saved build queue from **Template 1** to the new base.
 At maximum 8 items can be saved to the template, and the first item from the template will be automatically moved to current production choice when a new base is built or captured.
 Only the template saved to the first slot is checked, any other saved templates are ignored.